coreyker/dnn-mgr/hpc_scripts/README.md

 ##Setup Tips!
 If you want to run this code on a high performance cluster (HPC), or on a computer where you don't have root access, the following setup instructions may be helpful.
-They may also be helpful in other cases as well
+They may also be helpful in other cases as well.

 ## Instructions

 ### HPC Module loading
 On the HPC I use there are various modules that must be loaded on demand (e.g., python and cuda).
-This is done by placing a the file .gbarrc in your home directory with the following line:
+This is done by placing a file called .gbarrc in your home directory with the following lines:
 ```
 MODULES=python/2.7.3,cuda/6.5
 ```